/

 4. Pingdom

-Pingdom is a well‑known website monitoring tool focused on web service monitoring.
-If your main goal is to keep an eye on the availability and load times of your website or web app, Pingdom is a proven choice.
+Pingdom (officially SolarWinds Pingdom since 2018) is a well-known website monitoring tool focused on web service monitoring.
+If your main goal is to keep an eye on the availability and load times of your website or web app, Pingdom is a long-established choice - though it's faced more criticism in 2025/2026 for evolving more slowly than newer competitors.

-Since Pingdom specialises in external monitoring, it’s not a full infrastructure tool.
-It doesn’t track internal server metrics or network devices, but it’s an excellent complement to your internal monitoring systems.
+Since Pingdom specialises in external monitoring, it's not a full infrastructure tool.
+It doesn't track internal server metrics or network devices, but it complements internal monitoring stacks well.

 ⚙️ Integrations